 Bank policy vs regulation: why you may see 80% or even 85% advertised

-You’ll often find bank product pages and Key Facts Statements showing slightly different LTV ceilings (especially for completed properties), because:
+You’ll often find bank product pages and Key Facts Statements showing slightly different LTV ceilings (especially for completed properties), because:- there can be policy adjustments over time, and

 - banks publish product-level caps based on eligibility and underwriting.